 Around 40 million Americans move every year.
 But only 50 percent of movers fill out the National Change of Address Form from the USPS.
 And yes, that means 20 million residences aren’t updated within the U.S. postal system’s address database.

-If a homeowner doesn’t submit a change of address form then there information will not be accurate when we go to check the status.
-There is no way for us to know that this leads should be removed from our list.
+If a homeowner doesn’t submit a change of address form then their information will not be accurate when we go to check the status.
+There is no way for us to know that these leads should be removed from our list.

 Here’s how the USPS marks returned mail:

-- Vacant: Post office tried to deliver mail but found the house was not occupied.
-Homeowner failed to complete change of address form.
+- Vacant: The post office tried to deliver mail but found the house was not occupied.
+Homeowner failed to complete the change of address form.

 - Not Deliverable as Addressed: The address is deliverable, but homeowner did not complete a change of address form.

 - Unable to Forward/Insufficient Address: The address is deliverable.
 But the forwarding period expired.